 By default, the chain select zones of Instrument and MIDI Effect Racks filter only notes, ignoring all other incoming MIDI events (such as MIDI CCs).
-To filter all MIDI events, enable the Chain Selector Filters MIDI Ctrl option, available in the context menu (PC) / Ctrl (Mac) of a Rack's title bar or Chain Select Ruler.
+To filter all MIDI events, enable the Chain Selector Filters MIDI Ctrl option, available in the context menu [right-click](PC) / [CTRL-click] (Mac) of a Rack's Chain Select Ruler.